Nevena1997/GraalVM/README.md

 ## Installation

->**IMPORTANT:**
-In terminal in which you want to build graal, JAVA_HOME should point to downloaded labs JDK.
-In terminal in which you want to run native-image command (to build native images/executables) JAVA_HOME can point to latest_graalvm_home, but it is not necessary, but you have to add latest_graalvm_home/bin to PATH.
-It is good to do that in ~/.bashrc so it is always set.

 ### Clone graal project
 First clone graal project from https://github.com/oracle/graal.
 This is directory which contains all files and directories nedeed for GraalVM.